 Leverage the Right Tools

-We already touched on HubSpot, but it is impossible to overstate the importance of choosing the right CRM and marketing automation tools for your business and your team.
+It is impossible to overstate the importance of choosing the right CRM and marketing automation tools for your business and your team.
 Both come in all shapes, sizes, and flavors, which can be both a good thing and a bad thing.

 On the good side, the perfect tools for you do exist—and on the not-so-good side, there are hundreds (if not thousands) of tools and combinations of tools to sort through.